iovisor/ubpf/libfuzzer/README.md

 Base64: KAAAALRQEGpqSmotLgEAAAAAAAAEIQAAAACVlSYh/P///5WVlZWXt5eXAI4AJA==
 ```

-To triage the crash, the crash can be post processed using:
+To triage the crash, post process it with:
 ```
 libfuzzer/split.sh artifacts/crash-7036cbef2b568fa0b6e458a9c8062571a65144e1

 Extracting program-7036cbef2b568fa0b6e458a9c8062571a65144e1...
 Extracting memory-7036cbef2b568fa0b6e458a9c8062571a65144e1...